-The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 When applicable, a valuation allowance is established to reduce any deferred tax asset when it is determined that it is more likely than not that some portion of the deferred tax asset will not be realized.

 The Company records uncertain tax positions when the effect of the outcome is considered more likely than not and reasonably estimable.
-There were no ongoing state tax examinations as of September 30, 2023 or September 30, 2022.
-As of September 30, 2023 and 2022, the Company has not made any material accruals for uncertain tax positions.
+There were no ongoing state tax examinations as of September 30, 2024 or September 30, 2023.
+The Company is generally no longer subject to U.S. federal or state income tax examination by tax authorities for fiscal years prior to 2021.
+As of September 30, 2024 and 2023, the Company has not made any material accruals for uncertain tax positions.